 Malaysian-sourced income is defined as income accruing in, or derived from, Malaysia.
 Employment income is generally treated as Malaysian-sourced compensation where the individual performs the services while physically located in Malaysia.

 A non-resident individual who exercises employment in Malaysia for not more than 60 days is exempt from Malaysian tax.
-An individual whose employment period in Malaysia exceeds 60 days would be taxable unless he is able to seek exemption from Malaysian tax under the dependent personal services article of the relevant double tax treaty.
+An individual whose employment period in Malaysia exceeds 60 days would be taxable unless they are able to seek exemption from Malaysian tax under the dependent personal services article of the relevant double tax treaty.

 For extended business travelers, the types of income that are generally taxed are employment income and other Malaysian-sourced income.

-A tax-resident individual would be subject to tax at graduated rates ranging up to 28 percent, after the deductions of personal reliefs (such as relief for oneself, a dependent spouse, life insurance premiums, etc.).
-The maximum tax rate is 28 percent.
+A tax-resident individual would be subject to tax at graduated rates ranging up to 30 percent, after the deductions of personal reliefs (such as relief for oneself, a dependent spouse, life insurance premiums, etc.).
+The maximum tax rate is 30 percent1.

-A non-tax-resident individual would be taxed at a flat rate of 28 percent .
+A non-tax-resident individual would be taxed at a flat rate of 30 percent.
 Non-tax-residents are not entitled to personal relief deductions.

-What Malaysia have is a compulsory savings scheme (EPF) and an employee protection scheme (SOCSO) for Malaysian employees but these schemes is optional for foreign employee.
+What Malaysia has is a compulsory savings scheme (EPF) and an employee protection scheme (SOCSO) for Malaysian employees.

-The EPF is a mandatory approved pension and welfare scheme for all employees who are Malaysian citizens / permanents residents in Malaysia.
-However, an foreign employee is given an option whether he wishes to contribute to the EPF.
-The foreign employee may elect to make the contributions at 11% of his monthly wages, with employer’s contributions of RM5 per month.
+The EPF is a mandatory savings plan and welfare scheme for all employees who are Malaysian citizens or permanent residents in Malaysia.
+However, a foreign employee is given an option to contribute to the EPF if they wish.
+The foreign employee may elect to make the contributions at 11 percent of their monthly wages, with employer’s contributions of 5 Malaysian ringgit (MYR) per month.

 The SOCSO is a protection scheme introduced to provide certain benefits to the employees in cases of employment related injury such as occupational diseases and disability as well as other matters in relation to the employment.
-However, it is not mandatory for foreign employees to contribute to SOCSO.
-The current rates of contribution varies from RM0.10 to RM19.75 for the employee and RM0.40 to 69.05 for the employer.
+The current rates of contribution varies from MYR0.10 to MYR19.75 for the employee and MYR0.40 to MYR69.05 for the employer.

 The YA runs from 1 January to 31 December.
 Tax returns must be filed by 30 April of the following year.
 For individuals who derive business income, the filing deadline is 30 June of the following year.

-An employer must declare the total remuneration paid to employees for employment performed in Malaysia on Forms E and EA.
-This is regardless of whether the employee’s salary and/or allowance are paid in or outside of Malaysia.
-The deadlines for issuance of Forms E and EA are 31 March and the last day of February respectively in the following year.
-With effect from YA 2016 all Form E must be filed electronically.
+An employer must declare the total remuneration paid to employees for employment performed in Malaysia via Forms E and EA.
+This is regardless of whether the employees’ salary and/or allowance are paid in or outside of Malaysia.
+The deadline for submission of Form E is 31 March and issuance of EA is the last day of February of the following year.
+All of Form E must be filed electronically.